Zoxc/crusader/UNDERSTANDING.md

   hiding the Down chart, and showing only the Up and Round-trip values.
 * Crusader shows that latency increases dramatically both for the download and upload portions of the test.
-  During download, it grows to 200 msec;
+  During download and upload, it's about 160 msec;
-  during the upload portion of the test, it's over 400 msec.
+  during the bidirectional portion of the test, it peaks at over 600 msec.

 ## Numerical Summary Windows